dikortis/LetsTalkETC/Episodes/Episode_2.md

 their corporation

 **Carlo Vicari:**
- agree yeah I agree
+ yes I agree
-absolutely understand what you're saying and stuff like that and there was a lot of discussion about this and slack and people were actually discussing I don't know if you saw it ether ninja and a couple of other people were discussing about Lakeman arrow and relay between that and ET c and a whole bunch of other stuff not sure if you got a chance to see that Elena oh yeah yeah you should check that out it was pretty interesting conversation I didn't get to go too in depth into it but I know a lot of people
+absolutely understand what you're saying and stuff like that and there was a lot of discussion about this and slack and people were actually discussing I don't know if you saw it ethereum ninja and a couple of other people were discussing about Lakeman arrow and relay between that and ETC and a whole bunch of other stuff not sure if you got a chance to see that Elena you should check that out it was pretty interesting conversation I didn't get to go too in depth into it but I know a lot of people